Rockies vs. Marlins Player Props Betting Odds

 Blackmon Stats

-- Blackmon will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .250 with two doubles, a walk and an RBI.
+- Blackmon will look for his fifth straight game with a hit in this contest.
+During his last five outings he is hitting .250 with three doubles, a walk and two RBI.

 Blackmon Recent Games